ankaAR/bestiario5e/_creatures/pit-fiend.md

 damage_resistances: "cold, bludgeoning, piercing, and slashing from nonmagical weapons that aren't silvered"
 ---

 ***Fear Aura.*** Any creature hostile to the pit fiend that starts its turn within 20 feet of the pit fiend must make a DC 21 Wisdom saving throw, unless the pit fiend is incapacitated.
-On a failed save, the creature is frightened until the start of its next turn.
+On a failed save, the creature is asustado until the start of its next turn.
 If a creature's saving throw is successful, the creature is immune to the pit fiend's Fear Aura for the next 24 hours.

 ***Magic Resistance.*** The pit fiend has advantage on saving throws against spells and other magical effects.